-About The Award
+About the Intercultural Innovation Award

 The Intercultural Innovation Award is a partnership between the United Nations Alliance of Civilizations (UNAOC) and the BMW Group that aims to select and support the most innovative grassroots projects that encourage intercultural dialogue and cooperation around the world.
+Download our brochure here.

-The Intercultural Innovation Award is bestowed upon ten organizations.
-Awardees receive one year of support and consulting from the UNAOC and the BMW Group, which will assist their projects to increase their effectiveness.
+Benefits: The Intercultural Innovation Award is bestowed upon ten organizations.
+Awardees receive one year of support and consulting from UNAOC and the BMW Group, which will assist their projects to increase their effectiveness.
 Support will also be provided to successful projects so that they can be replicated in other contexts or settings where they might be relevant.
 The specific support received will depend on the individual needs of the projects.

 A detailed needs assessment will be conducted in conjunction with each of the awardees.
-The UNAOC and the BMW Group will then mobilize resources to help those projects achieve their goals.
+UNAOC and the BMW Group will then mobilize resources to help those projects achieve their goals.
 After one year, a comprehensive evaluation will be performed in order to assess the impact of the Award on successful projects.

 The organizations of awardees will also become members of Intercultural Leaders, an exclusive skills and knowledge-sharing platform for civil society organizations and young leaders that work on addressing cross-cultural tensions.
 Through an innovative online system, Intercultural Leaders will harnesses the solidarity of its members to maximize the impact of their work and help them foster cross-cultural understanding and cooperation.